TiraLabra/2020_p1/README.md

 ## 1. Creating course environment

-On github it's not possible to have forks of repositories in the same organization.
+On GitHub it's not possible to have forks of repositories in the same organization.
 So to set up a new course, a new repository must be created, and the contents of a previous course copied into the new repository.

 ```bash
 <new repo>$ cp -r ../<old repo> .